bpat30/PersonalizationTheory/README.md

 # Dataset:
-Bibtex: @conference{Dooms13crowdrec, author = {Dooms, Simon and De Pessemier, Toon and Martens, Luc}, title = {MovieTweetings: a Movie Rating Dataset Collected From Twitter}, booktitle = {Workshop on Crowdsourcing and Human Computation for Recommender Systems, CrowdRec at RecSys 2013}, year = {2013} }

-MovieTweetings is a dataset obtained by scraping Twitter for well-structured tweets for movie ratings of the form similar to the following:
+[MovieTweetings](https://github.com/sidooms/MovieTweetings) is a dataset obtained by scraping Twitter for well-structured tweets for movie ratings of the form similar to the following:
 "I rated The Matrix 9/10 http://www.imdb.com/title/tt0133093/ #IMDb" According to the documentation, “On a daily basis the Twitter API is queried for the term ‘I rated #IMDb’.”